Become an expert in Big Data

 Potential career positions include Applied Data Scientist, Data Analyst, Big Data Analytics Engineer, Logistics Management Analyst, Resource Planning Analyst and Machine Learning Quantitative Engineer.

 You can earn this degree while continuing to work thanks to flexible class formats that include day, evening, online and blended courses that are part classroom and part online.
 The degree is also Financial Aid eligible.
-Students are admitted to the program in the January and August terms only following the general Bachelor's Degree online application process.
+Students are admitted to the program in the Spring, Summer and Fall Terms following the general Bachelor's Degree online application process.

 Before completing the Data Science BAS track, students will need to earn a grade of C or higher in the following courses: